Table of Contents[Hide][Show]

 16. Soldiers Memorial Military Museum

-Reopening in November, the Soldiers Memorial Military Museum explores stories of St. Louis soldiers from the American Revolution to current wars.
-There are artifacts and memorabilia.
-The renovated Art Deco building will be LEED certified.
+The Soldiers Memorial Military Museum explores stories of St. Louis soldiers from the American Revolution to current wars.
+There are artifacts and memorabilia in this renovated Art Deco building.

 17. St. Louis Walk of Fame

 See plaques of the famous people who grew up or lived in St. Louis.
-In the Delmar Loop, a restaurant and shopping district walking distance from Washington University, there are 140 plaques embedded in the sidewalks.
+In the Delmar Loop, a restaurant and nightlife district (and the live music hub) walking distance from Washington University, there are 140 plaques embedded in the sidewalks.
 Honorees include Chuck Berry, John Goodman, Yogi Berra and Cedric “The Entertainer.”

 My name was not there.
 Yet.

 Bonus: Wander the Central West End, with art galleries and boutiques.
 Tower Grove, home to the glorious Missouri Botanical Garden (paid admission), has grand Victorian houses lining the streets.